Physically Realistic Augmented Reality Is Here

 Balls roll seamlessly over virtual tracks, across real furniture, into real containers.
 Thoroughly mixed reality.

 From baseball bats to bubbles to bowling balls, Reality Construction Kit objects in your space behave as if real.

 Gorgeous Bubbles Magically Reflect Whole Rooms - The Tile Pattern Appears in Every Bubble!

 Realistic, Adaptive Lighting - objects in a room lit dimly by a TV.
 2021 iPads even animate realistic shadows.

 Pantomime's Kinetic Augmented Reality

-Realistic physics includes friction, momentum, mass, energy, realistic collisions with corresponding 3D sounds, gravity, and other elements typically absent in the previous generation of AR.
+Realistic physics includes friction, momentum, mass, energy, realistic collisions with directional 3D sounds, gravity, and other elements often absent in the previous generation of AR.

 Pantomime Corporation was founded in 2014 by CEO Dr. David Levitt, an alumnus of the team at VPL Research that invented virtual reality, and Chief Architect Don Hopkins, of the team that created The Sims.
 Pantomime won the Launch Silicon Valley World Cup and was granted its first augmented reality patent that year.
 Pantomime’s previous physically realistic apps include Pantomime Bug Farm and Creatures AR.